Welcome! Here are a few short articles that might help you get up and running quickly with Apsona for Salesforce.

 with your sandbox org's "my domain name":

-Also note that in a sandbox org, the "Manage Licenses" feature will not be available, unlike in a production org.
+Also note that in a sandbox org, the "Manage Licenses" feature will not be available in Salesforce Setup, unlike in a production org.
 Therefore, your administrator will

 need to manually assign access rights to the profiles that will need Apsona for Salesforce: